Program Introduction

 Internship Requirements

-NIAHD operates a Field School in Public History in both the fall and spring semesters.
-Students work with the Director of Internships to find a placement that fits their interests and career goals, and then with their supervisor at a museum, archive, or historic site to define their project and scope of work.
-Internships require 10-12 hours per week of project time, as well as an in-class component with fellow student interns under the direction of a faculty instructor.
-The Field School in Public History is available for any student enrolled at William & Mary.
-The overall goal of our internship class is to enable students to reflectively analyze best practices, challenges, and ethical dilemmas in the heritage sector.
+NIAHD offers a Field School in Public History course in both the fall and spring semesters.
+Students work with the NIAHD Director to find an internship that fits their interests and career goals, and then with their supervisor at a museum, archive, or historic site to define their project and scope of work.
+Internships are credit-bearing (3 credits) and require 10-12 hours per week of experiential learning, as well as an in-class component with fellow student interns under the direction of a faculty instructor.
+The overall goal of our internship class is to enable students to gain active, hands-on experience in the field of Public History and to reflectively analyze best practices, challenges, and ethical dilemmas in the heritage sector.

 Places Where Students Have Interned During the Past 3 Years

-• Colonial Williamsburg Foundation–Collections, Historic Trades, Archaeological Research, Historic Research and Digital History, Special Collections at the Rockefeller Library, and Architectural Preservation and Research
+• Colonial Williamsburg Foundation–Collections, Historic Trades, Archaeological Research, Historic Research and Digital History; Special Collections at the Rockefeller Library; Research, Training, and Program Design; and Architectural Preservation and Research

 • The Lemon Project: A Journey of Reconciliation